iam-divedi/end-to-end-DevOps-implementation-for-a-multi-microservice-E-Commerce-application/README.md

 # E-Commerce DevOps Project

 This repository showcases **practical, real-world DevOps expertise** in deploying and managing a multi-microservice E-Commerce application.
-It emphasizes **infrastructure provisioning, containerization, orchestration, CI/CD automation, and GitOps workflows**, with a strong focus on **deployment, automation, and modern DevOps best practices**..
+It emphasizes **infrastructure provisioning, containerization, orchestration, CI/CD automation, and GitOps workflows**, with a strong focus on **deployment, automation, and modern DevOps best practices**.

 ---